zrromano/Photon/README.md

 # Photon

 **Note** original project name was Loudcloud Photo.
 I tried to update everything, but some names may need to be changed.
-Loudcloud was Ethan's brother's internet handle and he changed the name before transferring the repo to me.
+Loudcloud is Ethan's brother's internet handle and he changed the name before transferring the repo to me.

 ## Setting up environment
 Set up an Ubuntu 18.04 virtual machine.